 5- A quality lease administration tool has both standard and customizable reporting capabilities that support the preparation of required disclosures.

 Not all lease management systems are created equal, so management diligence is vital.
 But when the company selects the application that meets its needs, technology can streamline the adoption and ongoing lease accounting and auditing processes.

 Asking the Right Questions is Key to Identifying and Closing Preparation Gaps

-As companies plan to report their progress for adopting the new lease rules, many teams may find they are not as far along as they had planned.
-By asking the how do we know and how can we show questions, teams may identify gaps in their audit readiness.
-These management teams will need to triage their projects to address their unique circumstances, from bulking up resources for projects running behind, to supplementing documentation and controls for those not on pace for audit readiness.
+As companies plan to report their progress in adopting the new lease rules, many teams may find they are not as far along as they had planned.
+By asking how do we know and how can we show questions, teams may identify gaps in their audit readiness.
+These management teams will need to triage their projects to address their unique circumstances, from bulking up resources for projects running behind to supplementing documentation and controls for those not on pace for audit readiness.

 Regardless of their status, management teams should know that auditor scrutiny of the adequacy of these process disclosures is likely to increase.
 While it may have been suitable for a company to disclose in an annual report that it is still evaluating the impact of adopting the new lease rules, continuing to use that response as the implementation deadline approaches will be met with increased resistance from auditors, and raise questions from stakeholders about readiness and controls over financial reporting.
 With months to go before the official go-live date for the new rules, management teams should expect to and plan for questions about their audit readiness.